Interstate 90 in Washington: Route description

 Interstate 90 is the longest freeway in Washington state, at nearly 298 mi in length, and is the only Interstate to traverse the state from west to east across the Cascade Mountains.
 It is listed as part of the National Highway System, classifying important to the national economy, defense, and mobility, and the state's Highway of Statewide Significance program, recognizing its connection to major communities.
 The Washington State Legislature designated the highway as the "American Veterans Memorial Highway" in 1991 to honor U.S. soldiers.
 A 100 mi section of I-90 between Seattle and Thorp named the Mountains to Sound Greenway was designated in 1998 as a National Scenic Byway, in recognition of its scenic views.

-I-90 is maintained by the Washington State Department of Transportation (WSDOT), who conduct an annual survey of traffic volume that is expressed in terms of average annual daily traffic (AADT), a measure of traffic volume for any average day of the year.
+I-90 is maintained by the Washington State Department of Transportation (WSDOT), who conduct an annual survey of traffic volume that is expressed in terms of annual average daily traffic (AADT), a measure of traffic volume for any average day of the year.
 A section of I-90 in Bellevue's Eastgate neighborhood carries a daily average of 150,000 vehicles, making it the highway's busiest.
-The highway's least busiest section, near SR 21 west of Ritzville, carried 11,000 vehicles in 2016.
+The highway's least busy section, near SR 21 west of Ritzville, carried 11,000 vehicles in 2016.
 The freeway has a maximum speed limit of 60 mph in urban areas, 65 mph in mountainous areas, and 70 mph in rural areas.
 Several proposals to raise the speed limit of the rural section between Vantage and Spokane to 75 mph have been submitted and denied by the state government due to safety concerns.